November 14, 2022

 Flask is a lightweight web application framework designed to get results fast and leave room to make the app more detailed in the future.
 With Flask, your project's code always consists only of what developers put in it, with no unnecessary code responsible for features you don’t use.

-Airbnb’s workflow management platform Airflow uses Flask for its Web application.
+When talking about Flask use, Airbnb’s workflow management platform Airflow adopted Flask for its Web application.